briangershon/hello-controlflow/README.md

 Start a project based on [ControlFlow](https://controlflow.ai/), a Python framework for building agentic AI workflows.

+Find example ControlFlow code to play with at <https://controlflow.ai/examples>.

 Features:

 - a template repo for starting a ControlFlow app